-Resolution Copper must comply with all federal, state, and local laws for water quality and water use, including the National Environmental Policy Act (NEPA), the Clean Water Act, and the Endangered Species Act.
-We have invested in an extensive surface and groundwater monitoring network and multiple federal, state, and local regulators will oversee our work.
+Resolution Copper complies with all federal, state, and local laws for water quality and water use, including the National Environmental Policy Act (NEPA) and the Clean Water Act.
+We have invested in an extensive surface and groundwater monitoring network and multiple federal, state, and local regulators oversee our work.
 We have also partnered with the Town of Superior to collaborate on water studies, monitoring, and restoration efforts.

 Protecting Aquatic Habitats

 Resolution Copper’s land exchange with the federal government will transfer more than 5,400 acres of land into public hands, protecting the habitats of threatened and endangered aquatic creatures, while preserving miles of creeks and rivers in their entirety.

 The Lower San Pedro River parcel, the largest of all the land parcels in the exchange, has an ecosystem noted by the Nature Conservancy as one of the “Last Greatest Places on Earth” and has earned the distinction of “Important Bird Area” from prominent bird groups.
 Transferring these lands into public hands will enable the government to prioritize conservation efforts and protect vulnerable habitats of threatened and endangered aquatic creatures while preserving miles of creeks and rivers in their entirety.